 “I choose to treat every obstacle as an opportunity.”

 “I am receptive to new ideas, information and positive changes.”

 “I choose to live being content and with compassion towards others.”

 “ I choose to go beyond other people’s fears and limiting beliefs.”

 Intentions are especially important in creating new habits and in certain lifestyle changes.
-When you set intentions with clarity and purpose, they become powerful in making way for larger and more meaningful progress and productivity.
+When you set intentions with clarity and purpose, they become powerful in making way for larger and more meaningful goals.
 When you start with a goal alone, there is often wasted energy in the actions especially overtime and might often get stuck in taking small action steps that don’t add up to anything meaningful and might end up without any desired result especially when conditions or circumstances change.